tobz/galera-secure-rsync/README.md

 _These instructions assume default script locations when following Percona's Percona Cluster set-up guide_

+First, let's make sure we have openssl and socat.

+    yum install socat openssl

-First, get a copy of the secure rsync SST script and move it into position.
+Now grab a copy of the secure rsync SST script and move it into position.

     git clone git://github.com/tobz/galera-secure-rsync.git
     cd galera-secure-rsync